welldone-cloud/aws-lint-iam-policies/README.md

 ## Notes

 * To speed up execution of the script, run it within an AWS region (e.g., on EC2 or CloudShell) instead of your local machine.
-Network latency between AWS regions is usually lower than your machine connecting to each region via the Internet.
+Network latency between AWS regions is often lower than your machine connecting to each region via the Internet.

 * The provided minimum IAM permissions exceed the policy size limit for IAM user inline policies (2048 characters).
 Consider using managed policies or roles instead, which have higher policy size limits.